AniGEA/belly-button-challenge/README.md

 + **View Demographic Information:**
   + Select a test subject ID for their demographic details.
-+ ### Explore Top 10 Bacterial Cultures:
++ **Explore Top 10 Bacterial Cultures:**
     + Analyze the top 10 bacterial cultures found in the selected test subject.
-+ ### Examine Bacteria Abundance:
++ **Examine Bacteria Abundance:**
     + View the number of bacterial cultures per sample.

 Explore the interactive dashboard at [Belly Button Biodiversity Dashboard](file:///Users/anigevorgyan/Downloads/Challenge%2014/index.html) to analyze the dataset directly from your local environment.

 ----------------------------

-This project provides an interactive dashboard that allows users to select a test subject ID to view their demographic information, the top 10 bacterial cultures present, and the abundance of bacteria cultures per sample.

-Explore the interactive dashboard at Belly Button Biodiversity Dashboard to analyze the dataset directly from your local environment.

 For more details on the study, visit [Belly Button Biodiversity Project](https://robdunnlab.com/projects/belly-button-biodiversity/).
 The interactive dashboard provides a platform to explore this dataset by selecting a test subject ID to view their demographic information, the top 10 bacterial cultures found, and the abundance of bacteria cultures per sample.

-Explore the interactive dashboard at [Belly Button Biodiversity Dashboard](file:///Users/anigevorgyan/Downloads/Challenge%2014/index.html) to analyze the dataset directly from your local environment.

 ---------------
-Belly Button Biodiversity Dashboard
+**Belly Button Biodiversity Dashboard**

-Tools Used
+## Tools Used
-JavaScript: Powers the app's behavior and dynamically updates the HTML, including demographics data, dropdown menu options, and graph attributes.
++ **JavaScript:** Powers the app's behavior and dynamically updates the HTML, including demographics data, dropdown menu options, and graph attributes.
-Plotly: Used for rendering the bubble chart and bar graphs.
++ **Plotly:** Used for rendering the bubble chart and bar graphs.
-D3: Extracts data from the dataset URL and dynamically renders it within the dashboard, including setting up event listeners for updating data based on dropdown selections.
++ **D3:** Extracts data from the dataset URL and dynamically renders it within the dashboard, including setting up event listeners for updating data based on dropdown selections.
-HTML: Structures the webpage content and layout, which is dynamically updated by JavaScript.
++ **HTML:** Structures the webpage content and layout, which is dynamically updated by JavaScript.